linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/The LTCM Meltdown.md

 \begin{array}{l} \mathrm{q} (100/70) + (1 - \mathrm{q}) (1) = \mathrm{q} (1 + 3/7) + (1 - \mathrm{q}) 1 = \mathrm{q} (3/7) + 1 \\ = 0.25 (3/7) + 1 = 1.0525 \text{(for} q = 0.25) \\ \end{array}
 $$

-The twoperiod return of the long-term fund (assuming that it raises no new capital at date 2, so it can't scale up its bet if the price goes down at date 2),
+The two-period return of the long-term fund (assuming that it raises no new capital at date 2, so it can't scale up its bet if the price goes down at date 2),

 $$
 100/80 = 1.25.